 Wear a face mask

-- Anyone in a court or tribunal building must wear a fitted face mask unless an exemption applies.
+- Anyone in a court or tribunal building must carry a face mask, and wear the mask when physical distancing of 1.5 meters from other people may not be met, unless an exemption applies.

 - Disposable masks and hand sanitiser, to use before putting a mask on, are available to court and tribunal users at entrance points before security screening.